 Secrets to baking the best cookies

 Use a scooper.
 Using a cookie scoop not only makes getting the dough out on the pan easy, it creates uniform sized cookies.
-That uniformity allows your cookies to bake evenly.
+That uniformity allows your chocolate chip cookies to bake evenly.
 This is my favorite cookie scoop.

 Use a silicone mat.
 When i finally spent the money on a Silpat mat, it was life changing.
 Compared to just using parchment paper, the Silpat mat distributes the heat evenly so your cookies come out perfect.